 We believe that God’s Word is the basis of all theological knowledge.
 This tenet of our faith is the fundamental truth of Sola Scriptura or Scripture Alone.
 We want the children in our school to embrace the truths that are found in the Bible.
 We believe the focus of the entire Bible is Jesus Christ, true God and true man, who lived on earth with real people, living in an actual time in history.

 The Lutheran doctrine of Justification is that sinners are saved by God’s grace alone (sola gratia), through faith alone (sola fide), for the sake of Christ alone (Solus Christus).
-Yes, we are all sinners: children, parents, teachers, administrators, pastors, and everyone else.
 God loves us so much that He washes away our sins through the suffering and death of Jesus Christ.
 We will share in His resurrection, thanks to His love and grace.